- PreCalculus – Revised Assignment – Please note

 The cost for renovations is projected to be $750,000.
 PMA launched their Discover the Potential Capital Campaign, with the goal of raising $1 million at their annual Legacy Gala and Auction Evening on March 31, to fund this project and increase endowments for future student scholarships.

 In 2002, PMA, looking to the future, embarked on a $1 Million Capital Campaign to build the Dupre Center.
 This monumental undertaking added a new larger athletic center, theater and expanded arts center.
 Alumni, parents, community partners, and friends all showed their belief in the future of PMA with their financial support.

 Flash forward to 2017, and PMA is again looking to invest in our future.
 A ground breaking occurred on June 27 to begin the renovation of the Edward F. Searles Carriage House which is the center of the Academy building.
 This exciting expansion will include a new sun-drenched, atrium style entrance along with other internal improvements which will enhance the Academy as well as improve accessibility and safety for our students, staff, and visitors.
 Today the need is great.
 The 2017-2020 Capital Campaign needs to raise $1 Million for the renovation and build our endowment.

 Will you be a part of PMA’s future?

 Please consider your gift today to be part of PMA’s continued legacy.
 We count on you to continue to allow students to discover themselves at PMA.

-Make a gift securely online with a PayPal account or credit card
+Make a gift securely online with your credit card

 Or mail your donation to Presentation of Mary Academy, Attention Advancement Office, 209 Lawrence Street, Methuen, MA 01844